 BLAIR GERSHKOW, Editor

-Blair Gershkow is an editor with credits on all the major broadcast networks, including PBS’ The NewsHour with Jim Lehrer, ABC’s Good Morning America and Nightline, NBC’s Dateline, PBS’ Great Performances, and CBS’ 60 Minutes.
-Gershkow edited Silicon Valley: The New Gold Rush for CNN and Fox 2/5, the story of the first U.S. Marines into Iraq, which won a national Emmy for ABC Nightline.
-He completed two 3-part series' entitled Keeping Score: MTT on Music for Michael Tilson Thomas and the San Francisco Symphony, which airs nationally on PBS.
-He has just completed editing the four-part independent series, Saving the Bay.
-Narrated by Robert Redford, it chronicles the history of San Francisco Bay.
-Gershkow will soon begin editing the final series of Keeping Score, which includes a film on the life of Gustav Mahler.
-He has won numerous awards for his work.
+Blair Gershkow is an editor with credits on all the major broadcast networks including PBS’ The NewsHour with Jim Lehrer, ABC’s Good Morning America and Nightline, NBC’s Dateline, and CBS’ 60 Minutes.
+Gershkow edited Silicon Valley: The New Gold Rush for CNN and Fox 25 -- which won a national Emmy for ABC’s Nightline.
+He recently completed a 4-part series, Keeping Score: MTT on Music, for the San Francisco Symphony, which aired nationally on PBS.
+He has received four Emmys for his work.

 ANDRÉS CEDIEL, Co-Producer

-Andres Cediel is the director and producer of Shellmound, a documentary film about Native American burial desecration in California.
-Cediel has also produced pieces on refugees of violence in Colombia, and environmental justice in Ecuador.
-Currently he is the Broadcast Associate producer for the PBS series FRONTINE/World, where he reported on the influence of Barack Obama on Brazilian politics.
+Andrés Cediel is the producer of Shellmound, a documentary film about Native American burial desecration in California.
+Cediel has also produced pieces on refugees of violence in Colombia and environmental justice in Ecuador.
+He is a Master Video Teacher in KQED-TV’s Education Network, and was awarded a Visual Arts Fellowship by Arts Council Silicon Valley for 2007.

 ROB WEISS, Coordinating Producer

 Rob Weiss has been an editor and/or producer for ABC’s Good Morning America, ABC News, WGBH-Boston, Oprah, CNN, The Discovery Channel, The Disney Channel and The Learning Channel among others.
-His most recent producing work is Saving the Bay, a four-part television series narrated by Robert Redford, which details the colorful history of San Francisco Bay.
-Rob is also a founder and the Chief Financial Officer of West Wind Productions, a non-profit 501(c)(3) film production.
+He is also a founder and the Chief Financial Officer of West Wind Productions, a non-profit 501(c)(3) film production corporation.